inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave4.md

 ##### Implementation

 1. Create a non-player object that does some legal moves.
+    1. We chose to create an AI to play with.
+    2. 4 difficulties added ranging from easy to insane.
+Which has 4 different implementations of algorithms.
+    3. You can play with up to 8 AI's.
 2. Make the team agree on/ or create a suitable template for git commits.
+    1. Well formatted and commented commits.
+    2. Not to big ones, and not to small ones.
+    3. Always merge when pushing, to not overwrite someone elses work in the same class.
 3. Features which have been remodeled/fixed
+    1. Models for AI's have been given their appropriate color.
+    2. AI's are implemented and makes for good opponents.
+    3. All movement on the board should now have its appropriate effect

 ##### Project Board